alphalm4/CatBench/README.md

 #### B. OC20 GNN Benchmark
 Since OC20 project GNN models are trained to predict adsorption energies directly rather than total energies, they are handled with a separate function.

-The overall usage is similar to the general benchmark, but each GNN will only have the following subdirectories:

-- `log/`: Slab and adslab calculation logs
-- `traj/`: Slab and adslab trajectory files
-- `{GNN_name}_outlier.json`: Outlier detection status for each adsorption data
-- `{GNN_name}_result.json`: Raw data (energies, calculation times, outlier detection, slab displacements, etc.)

 ```python
 import catbench
 from your_calculator import Calculator